New Student Positions This Week (2)

 Help Augsburg students put their best foot forward in interviews, internships, and professional events!
 The Strommen Center is collecting gently used business professional clothing to expand our Career Closet.

-We’re looking for the following items in good condition (no holes, stains, or excessive wear):
+We’re looking for items in good condition (no holes, stains, or excessive wear).
+We especially need masc clothing including:

 – Collared shirts